On-premises software: Software product types

 Pure software is mainly sold or purchased on its own as one independent product and not being incorporated into other products.
 Although these software are traded as main product, sometimes vendors get more revenue stream from services that are combined with or offered on the software platform.

 Unlike pure software product, embedded software products are not traded on its own but rather considered as a part being incorporated in other products.
 The examples are the software embedded into the mobile phone, computer and other electronic devices.
 In general, completely different ways of architecture and system construction needed for this type of software compared to that of traditional software products.

 Customer-tailored software are the software of which the system and the service can be tailored to individual needs of customers.
-This customization can be achieved through a variety of different combination of software modules and platforms.
+This customization can be achieved through a variety of different combinations of software modules and platforms.
 The core purpose of this software product is to solve a specific business issues of individual customers and provide a unique solution to that through technology.
 While standard cloud-based software usually offer standardized solution and service to a broad range of customers within an industry and/or market area.